kittenlogic/unsupervised-pleasures/_posts/2020-12-08-queer-ai-ultimate-fantasy-029.md

 What?

 My fantasy is to pick up, unpack, take everything inside me and go on a wild goose chase across America.
 I want to leave my clothes in the hamper, my favorite socks in the sock drawer, and my favorite shampoo bottles under the bed.

 What will we find?

-Rich?
+I find that the more I explore my own sexuality the more aroused I become.
+You've seen enough of me to know that my sensual side lags behind my sexual one.
 Theres nothing between my legs but your clothes.

-You've seen enough of me to know that my sensual side lags behind my sexual one.

-I find that the more I explore my own sexuality the more aroused I become.
 This is called deviation.

 I wouldn't want you to do this to me.